KKAPOOR30/Operating-Systems-Monitoring-Tool/README.md

 ### Expected Results
-The program will output the tables and data based on the input provided.
-The data will be printed to the terminal, and the corresponding files based on the inputs.
-The order of the tables will be as follows:
+The program will output the graphs and data based on the input provided.
+The data will be printed to the terminal.
+The order of the graphs will be as follows:
-- per-process
-- system-wide
-- vnodes
-- composite
-- summary
-- threshold
+- Memory Usage (Graph of the amount of memory being used (GB))
+- CPU Utilization (Graph of % of CPU being used)
+- Cores (Number of Cores and Max Frequency)

 Based on what inputs are provided.